ESTATE PLANNING GUIDE

 The first is competency.
 This means that the attorney is knowledgeable about the law and has a good understanding about how your estate plan will protect you and your family.
 This requires more than simply a basic understanding of estate planning because the estate plan is the most important document you will create during the course of your life.
 If the attorney is not able to fully answer your questions, please get a second opinion.

 The second is affordability.
 The old adage of “you get what you pay for” remains true especially in estate planning.
 There are large discrepancies in the quality of an estate plan.
 The best attorneys cost more, but the additional costs are worth it.
-Remember, you will have to update your trust at least every five years and you want to make sure that the law firm that you are using is going to up to date on new laws, changes to existing laws, and able to provide you with the most current information that can be used to protect you and your family.
+Remember, you will have to update your trust at least every five years and you want to make sure that the law firm that you are using is up to date on new laws, changes to existing laws, and able to provide you with the most current information that can be used to protect you and your family.

 The fourth and final one is your gut.
 Usually, your gut will tell you if the attorney you chose is a good match.
 I never go against my gut and I recommend the same for my clients.